adinhodovic/django-mixin/README.md

 ![django-requests-by-view](images/django-requests-by-view.png)

-There are also generated dashboards in the `./dashboards_out` directory.
+Generated dashboards are also in the `./dashboards_out` directory.

 ## How to use

 This mixin is designed to be vendored into the repo with your infrastructure config.
 To do this, use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler):

 You then have three options for deploying your dashboards